 Are you planning to travel this upcoming holiday season?
 If so, you’ll want to create game-plan for your child’s sleep routine that will help you face the unpredictability of holiday travel.
-I can help you do just that with my top travel tips!
+I can help you do just that with my top holiday travel sleep tips.

 The name of the game when traveling with small children is FLEXIBILITY.
 I have often talked about the importance of a flexible schedule for your baby.
-When you’re on vacation, this means that you have a plan for the order of your day, rather than a rigid schedule that you are a slave to.
+When you’re on vacation, this means that you have a plan for the order of your day, rather than a rigid schedule.

 When you remain flexible you are tuned in to your baby’s sleep cues and able to roll with unique circumstances.
 Once you are back at home you can get back into your normal flexible routine.